-In our opinion, the accompanying financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) of Bank of India (New Zealand) Limited (the "Bank") on pages 9 to 42:
+In our opinion, the accompanying financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity requirements of Bank of India (New Zealand) Limited (the 'Bank') on pages 9 to 41:

-- i. give a true and fair view of the Bank's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ("NZ IFRS") and International Financial Reporting Standards.
+- i. give a true and fair view of the bank's financial position as at 31 March 2023 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ('NZIFRS') and International Financial Reporting Standards.

-In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'Order'):
+In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'Order') and is included within note 15 of the disclosure statement:

-- i. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the Bank in all material respects; and - iii. fairly states the matters to which it relates in accordance with those Schedules
+- has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the Bank in all material respects; and - iii. fairly states the matters to which it relates in accordance with those Schedules.

-We have audited the accompanying financial statements and supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) which comprise:
+We have audited the Bank's financial statements and supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity requirements) which comprise:

-- the statement of financial position as at 31 March 2022; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; - notes, including a summary of significant accounting policies and other explanatory information; and - the information that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order.
+- the statement of financial position as at 31 March 2023; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; - notes, including a summary of significant accounting policies and explanatory information; and - the information that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order.

-Basis for Opinion
+Basis for opinion

-We conducted our Audit in accordance with International Standards on Auditing (New Zealand) ("ISA's (NZ)").
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Bank in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (the "IESBA Code"), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Bank in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ('IESBA Code'), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Our responsibilities under ISA (NZ) are further described in the "Auditor's responsibilities for the audit of the financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements)" section of our report.
+Our responsibilities under ISAs (NZ) are further described in the "Auditor's responsibilities for the audit of the financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements)" section of our report.

-Our firm has also provided other services to the Bank in relation to the half-year review and year-end audit of the Bank's special purpose financial statements and half-year review of the Bank's interim statutory disclosure statement.
+Our firm has also provided other services to the Bank in relation to the half-year review and year-end audit of the Bank's special purpose financial statements, half-year review of the Bank's interim statutory disclosure statement and the issuance of a limited assurance report on the Bank's 31 March 2023 Capital Adequacy and Regulatory Liquidity Requirements in accordance with Schedule 9 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended).
 Subject to certain restrictions, partners and employees of our firm may also deal with the Bank on normal terms within the ordinary course of trading activities of the business of the Bank.
-These matters have not impaired our independence as auditor of the Bank.
+These matters have not impaired our independence as assurance providers of the Bank for this engagement.
 The firm has no other relationship with, or interest in, the Bank.